 "Apocalypse" comes from the Greek word "revelation", expressing a message of hope opposed to the common understanding of the word that often evokes the end of the world and cataclysms.
 The Book of Revelation is the last book of the Bible, its conclusion.
 It reveals the struggle of Good and Evil that ends with the triumph of Good, revealed by Saint John's visions.

 The work of art of the Apocalypse of Saint-Emilion according to Saint John is therefore an attempt to make understandable at the same time the painful harshness of the struggle between Good and Evil and the joyful light of the promise of God's victory.

-> This work of art is freely accessible and will be on display in the cloister until July 31st of 2021.
 You can book a conference visit with the artist or a theatrical tour by clicking here (in french).